kleiton0x00/Proxy-DLL-Loads/README.md

 Ntdll!TpReleaseCleanupGroupMembers
 ```

 Now you have everything you need to start creating your own version of proxying the DLL Loads.
+You can look at [this documentation](https://processhacker.sourceforge.io/doc/nttp_8h.html#adad18de6710381f08cf36a0fa72e7529) from Process Hacker to help you implement the undocumented syscalls in your code.

 ## Debugging